tetratelabs/istio-distro.io/content/en/faq/_index.md

 Yes.
 Tetrate Istio Distro is an [Apache 2 licenced](https://www.apache.org/licenses/LICENSE-2.0) open source project.
 You can [contribute](/community/contributing) to any component of Tetrate Istio Distro.

+#### What is the CMVP number for the FIPs verison of TID?
+The FIPS verison of TID embeds BoringCrypto, [cerficiate number 3678](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3678)

+##### How was the FIPs build of TID validated?
+The FIPs version of TID was tested by a third party NVLAP accredited lab and shown to faithfully implement its cryptographic and signing functions using the above library.
+A letter from the lab is available to customers with a valid support contract, please [contact sales](https://www.tetrate.io/contact-us-sales/) for more details.